CTF-handbooks/map-tester-handbook/tester-handbook.md

 - The map should be enabled. (`enable = true`)
 - The map has a license.
 It should be in the family of free (as in freedom) culture licenses like `CC BY-SA 4.0`.
 Note that not all Creative Commons licenses are free.
 For e.g., `CC BY-ND` - these are not accepted.
 - The initial items for the map are
-- It has a suitable map hint.
+- If it has hint, it should be suitable for the map.
 You can check for these before or after testing the map in-game.

 ### 2. Making the world